 - Virtual reality based gigs.

-The two platforms that I use for these are Second Life (for virtual reality gigs), and Numubu for the webcam based ones.
+The platform that I use for these is Second Life (for virtual reality gigs).
 That said, there are quite a few more platforms of each variety out there, so you can look around then pick and mix.

 Performing on virtual reality based platforms requires the bigger learning curve.
 Because of this, you should probably start with the webcam gigs.
 I didn't, but never mind.